amlilly/moon-phases/README.md

 # moon-phases

+Inspired by the 2019 Harvest Moon (Friday the 13th Full Moon!)

-A soon to start project illustrating the different moon phases
+A project illustrating the different moon phases